growthops-digital/datocms-plugin-visual-select/README.md

 ## Global Presets

-You'll often have a collection of colors, icons, etc. that you want to make available across multiple different models or blocks.
+You'll often have a collection of options that you want to make available across multiple different models or blocks.
 Instead of repeating the same configuration object on each field, you can make use of the global presets functionality.

 To supply a global presets object, navigate to the **Visual Select** plugin settings under **_Settings > Plugins > Visual Select_**.